creativescala/doodle/docs/src/main/mdoc/algebra/picture.md

 ## Pictures Are Values

 Algebras *do not* work directly with `Picture`.
 Instead they work with the `F[A]` type that is the output of a `Picture`.
-However, all the @scaladoc[syntax](doodle.syntax.index) that makes the algebras easier to use, and which we have used in our previous examples create and consume `Picture`.
+However, all the @scaladoc[syntax](doodle.syntax.index) that makes the algebras easier to use, and which we have used in our previous examples, create and consume `Picture`.
 The reason for this is that working with raw algebras requires we wrap everything in methods.
 Methods are not values; we cannot pass a method to a method nor return a method from a method.
 Functions are values, but in Scala 2 their input parameters cannot also be implicit parameters. `Picture` is like a function with an implicit input parameter.
 It also provides a bit more structure than using functions directly.
 When we see a `Picture` we know exactly what we're dealing with.

 [context-function]: https://dotty.epfl.ch/docs/reference/contextual/context-functions.html